Questions? Contact Nancy Green, Programs Chairperson.

 If you are struggling to quilt large quilts on your home sewing machine—learn some tricks from Mary.
 Making quilts in small sections and joining those sections to make a larger quilt is a method that has been used by quilters for more than 150 years.
 Using examples from her collection, Pam will lead students through the various methods and techniques.
 Students will leave with a sample notebook of techniques and pattern sources.
 Learn how to choose what method works for what project.

 Homework assignment is detailed in the supply list using the button, above left.
 Be sure to complete this part of the project before class.
+Supply List and instructions are NEW as of 5/23/17, so be sure you have the newest version!!
+Changes are in italics.

 Join us for a fashion show of wearable